oidebrett/mattercloudcontroller/docs/site/codelabs/how-to-install-a-matter-app-on-esp32.md

 ## Basic testing with ESP32 sample app and chip-tool
 Duration: 10

-In this section we will run a ESP32 matter loight application (light-app) and control with an administrative tool called the chip-tool that acts as a matter controller.
+In this section we will run a ESP32 matter loight application (light switch app) and control with an administrative tool called the chip-tool that acts as a matter controller.

 ### Running the CHIP Tool